Cynthia Lennon: Beatlemania

 The press heard rumours about Lennon's wife and child at the end of 1963—after Beatlemania had already swept the UK and Europe—and descended on her mother's house in Hoylake (where mother and son were staying), in November and December.
-Friends and neighbours protected their anonymity, but she was often approached by journalists.
-In November, she had her son christened at Hoylake Parish Church, but didn't tell Lennon (who was on tour at the time), because she feared a media circus.
-She told him two days after, and he was angry as he hadn't wanted his son to be christened, even though Epstein had asked to be Julian's godfather.
-Not long after the christening, every newspaper was full of the story about Lennon's secret wife and baby boy.
+Friends and neighbours protected their anonymity, but Powell was often approached by journalists.
+In November, she had Julian christened at Hoylake Parish Church, but did not tell Lennon (who was on tour at the time), because Powell feared a media circus.
+She told him two days after, and Lennon was angry as he had not wanted his son to be christened, even though Epstein had asked to be Julian's godfather.
+Not long after the christening, every newspaper was full of the story about Lennon's secret wife and son.